-“We consulted with our CTO and he clarified, that auto invest would pick up loan which was added for listing earlier.”
+“We consulted with our CTO and he clarified, that auto-invest would pick up loan which was added for listing earlier.”

-While I really like the PeerBerry autoinvest feature overall, I believe it has some drawbacks.
+While I like the PeerBerry autoinvest feature overall, I believe it has some drawbacks.
 First, I would like to be able to prioritize my portfolios.
 Second, I believe it should always select the highest interest rate loan available and not the “oldest” loan available.

-Do PeerBerry have a secondary market?
+Does PeerBerry have a secondary market?

 Since most of their loans have a duration of approximately a month, you are always just 30 days away from being able to withdraw your money.
 On other platforms, I am sometimes tied in for more than 3 years in an investment, but that is not the case on PeerBerry.
-Because of this, I don’t really think they need a secondary market for now.
+Because of this, I don’t think they need a secondary market for now.

 What are the pros and cons of PeerBerry?

 PeerBerry is a great platform and I have been happy with my investments so far.
-If they continue developing the platform and adding new countries and loan originators as they have in past six months, I will definitely increase my investments in the platform in the future.
+If they continue developing the platform and adding new countries and loan originators as they have in the past six months, I will increase my investments in the platform in the future.

 The advantages of the PeerBerry platform are: